jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 * Pau Freixes `@pfreixes <https://twitter.com/pfreixes>`_, `git <https://github.com/pfreixes>`_
 * Senior Software Enginner at SkyScanner
 * Member of the Hotels Backend Squad
-* I always go down the rabbit hole
+* One recomendation: read the others code, learn from the maters

 ----

 Asyncio basics: basic theory
 ============================

-- Get the best practices from other frameworks `Twisted`, `Tornado`, etc.
+- Implements the best practices from other frameworks `Twisted`, `Tornado`, etc.
-- Concurrence via coroutines, these can be paused and rescheduled
+- Concurrence via coroutines, can be paused and rescheduled
 - First implementation via iterators, since 3.5 as an internal and specific implementation.
 - Designed to build other frameworks upon it. `Tornado with Asyncio <http://www.tornadoweb.org/en/stable/asyncio.html>`_